Professor Marie Louise Sørensen PhD

 - Felix Neuberg prize and lecture, Gothenburg University, Sweden.

 I was born in Denmark and grew up near the Danish-German border, which may be the reason for my interest in heritage, politics, and identity.
 I obtained my first two degrees from Aarhus University, Denmark, and then came to Cambridge for my PhD.
 I have been employed at the Department of Archaeology and Anthropology since 1987.
+I was elected a member of the Det Kongelige Norske Videnskabers Selskab (The Royal Norwegian Society of Sciences and Letters) in January 2019.

 I have two children and my husband is also an archaeologist.